Aldermaston: Governance

 Historically, Aldermaston was a hundred, though for a period it was within the Theale hundred.
 By the 19th century, the hundreds had been superseded by other sub-divisions.
 From then on, Aldermaston was, at times, part of the Bradfield Poor Law Union and Sanitary District, and the registration sub-districts of Mortimer (late 19th century) and Bucklebury (early 20th century).
 It was at all times an ecclesiastical parish and acquired civil parish status in the 1890s.
-The civil parish council is elected by every resident on West Berkshire elections.
-It is in the area of West Berkshire unitary authority.
-The electoral ward of Aldermaston includes the neighbouring parishes of Wasing, Brimpton, Midgham, and Woolhampton.

-The ward is the smallest in West Berkshire by population.
+The civil parish council, elected by local residents, is in the area of West Berkshire unitary authority.
+The electoral ward of Aldermaston includes the neighbouring parishes of Wasing, Brimpton, Midgham, and Woolhampton and is the smallest ward in West Berkshire by population.
 The ward's councillor is Dominic Boeck, who represents the Conservative Party.
 Aldermaston is under the catchment of Thames Valley Police and is covered by the Brimpton Neighbourhood Policing Team.
-In a meeting with Aldermaston parish council, the police reported that 57 criminal offences were reported to have taken place in the parish between 2009 and 2010.
-Of this, the majority was theft from non-dwelling properties.
-Vehicle crime had dropped by 57% on the previous year but violent crime had risen from four to six incidents.
-Five of these crimes were reported to be domestic violence.
-There have been no reported cases of robbery in Aldermaston since 2006.

 Geography

 Aldermaston is in West Berkshire, about 2 mi from the Hampshire boundary.
 The village is 1 mi south of the A4 road that links the parish with Newbury and Reading.
 The main road in Aldermaston, The Street, is part of the A340 road and links the village with Pangbourne and Basingstoke.
-The course of Ermin Street, the Roman road that linked Calleva Atrebatum (Silchester) with Glevum (Gloucester) via Corinium Dobunnorum (Cirencester) runs south of the village, but none of the road survives in the area.
+The course of Ermin Way, the Roman road that linked Calleva Atrebatum (Silchester) with Glevum (Gloucester) via Corinium Dobunnorum (Cirencester) runs south of the village, but none of the road survives in the area.

 At the southern end of The Street is a small triangular village green called The Loosey—possibly named after a "Lucy" who planted the oak tree which stands on the green.
 The Loosey is the site of a Roman well, discovered in 1940 by a cow that almost fell down it.
 The Loosey was previously home to the village maypole (which was often climbed by Daniel Burr's monkey) and a drinking fountain erected by Charles Keyser to celebrate the Diamond Jubilee of Queen Victoria.

 The River Kennet and River Enborne flow through the parish, and their confluence is approximately 0.6 mi north of the village.
 The Kennet and Avon Canal forms part of the parish's boundaries with Woolhampton and Padworth.
 Sections of Grim's Bank are in the parish.
 Part of the earthwork in the AWE complex survives at a height of 3.3 m and with a ditch 0.9 m deep.
 The village has a couple of Sites of Special Scientific Interest called West's Meadow and Aldermaston Gravel Pits.